 Allison rolled her eyes and leaned herself up on her elbow.
 "That's kind of a cheesy line, you know that right?"

 Isaac's brow furrowed.
 "It wasn't supposed to be a line."

 Isaac sat up, staring down at her with concern.
 She tried, really tried, not to notice how enticingly the sheet fell around his hips.
-But her own body was betraying her, now that it had an intimate knowledge of what that sheet was hiding.
+But her own body was betraying her now that it had an intimate knowledge of what that sheet was hiding.

 "Allison, you know this is real, right?" he asked, taking her increased heart rate as fear rather than attraction.
 "You're really awake, I swear.
 What can I do to prove it to you?"

 Allison shook her head and swallowed hard and suddenly couldn't take it anymore.
 She moved, quick as a snake, using all her hunter's skills to pin him back against the bed in one smooth movement.
 His shocked expression quickly dissolved into amusement as she straddled his waist and leaned forward to kiss him.
-The smile on his lips fade as her intent became apparent.
+The smile on his lips faded as her intent became apparent.

 Sheets and modesty were quickly forgotten as Isaac tangled his fingers in her hair, kissing her deeply before rolling them and knocking the breath from her lungs.

-"See?"
-He said huskily, grinning as he laid hot, open-mouthed kisses along her collarbone, the weight of his hips pinning hers to the bed.
+"See?" he said huskily, grinning as he laid hot, open-mouthed kisses along her collarbone, the weight of his hips pinning hers to the bed.
 "Two can play the surprise game."